joerude/joerude/README.md

 ### Hi there 👋

-My name is Zhoomart, and I'm currently looking for a job as a junior back-end developer.
+My name is Zhoomart, and I'm currently looking for a job as a junior python back-end developer.
 Any feedback and help are appreciated.
 In my spare time, I enjoy sports such as football and basketball.